Frequently Asked Questions

 What do I have to do to remain in good standing with Montana?

 You will need to return an annual report just like a domestic Montana LLC or corporation does, along with the state’s $20 fee, every April 15th.
-If you don’t want to worry about this task, we do it for business entities for $45 a year.
+If you don’t want to worry about this task, we do it for business entities for $70 a year, including the state fee.
 We also send you multiple reminders, and you can see your due date in your online account with our registered agent service.

 Do I need a registered agent?

 Yes.
 The Montana Secretary of State requires you to have a physical Montana address to receive official mail and documents.
 If you have a location you feel comfortable assigning this task to, you can use that location.
 Otherwise, it’s recommended to hire a registered agent service like us to fulfill this requirement for you.
 All Day $49 Montana Registered Agent LLC only charges $49 a year, which is half of our next cheapest competitor, and then we help remind you when and how to keep up with your annual reports and compliance with Montana State.